trailheadapps/ebikes-lwc/README.md

 Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.

-1. Authenticate with your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):
+1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):

     ```
     sfdx force:auth:web:login -d -a mydevorg